drivendataorg/zamba/docs/docs/models/species-detection.md

 * `small_cat`
 * `wild_dog_jackal`

-`european` is trained to identify 11 common species in western Europe.
+`european` is trained to identify 11 common species in Western Europe.
 The possible class labels are:

 * `bird`
 * `blank`